middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 *(h)* teaching outside the classroom.

-_**ii.
-C\*\***ourse Response Forms\*\*_.
-Faculty members will receive a pdf of their course response forms via email following the end of the term and after all grades have been submitted.
+**ii. _Course Response Forms_.** Faculty members will receive a pdf of their course response forms via email following the end of the term and after all grades have been submitted.
 Faculty member's course response forms are stored electronically on a secure server with the Office of Vice President for Academic Affairs and Dean of the Faculty, where they may be consulted only by the president, the provost, the vice president for Academic Affairs and dean of the faculty, the department chair, and the Reappointments Committee or Promotions Committee.
 Program directors will have access to all course response forms for courses taught with an explicit program label, either as a standalone or cross-listed course.  .
 A faculty member may request the addition of personal comments or other materials  with the course response forms which they believe may be useful in the interpretation of the forms.
 Faculty members must share their personal copies of course response forms with colleagues writing on their behalf.
 The VPAA/DoF cannot grant access to electronic files to anyone other than those listed above.
 All course response forms are kept until the faculty member is reviewed for tenure.
 After the tenure review, CRFs five years and older will be deleted.

 Faculty who have completed the equivalent of two years of full-time teaching may designate one course every two years as "CRF-optional".
 In these cases, those forms are held separately and not uploaded to the server.
 The faculty member may then decide whether to include the forms in their file held by the administration.